**The Boat & Kayak Season is over for 2018 but we are still offering Boat sightseeing tours! https://www.adv-vac.com/island-boat-rides/

-These tours include the luxury of a power boat to travel into the islands (up t0 ~30 miles out) and the adventure of paddling the sea caves in an inflatable kayak (optional).
-All trips include a US Coast Guard Captain, boat gas, life jackets and use of the inflatable kayaks.
-Your Captain will tell you about the islands, and their history and the geology of the area.
-Trips depart at variable times based upon the group or matching people based upon interest of the tour.
-We go out with a minimum of 4 people per boat and a maximum of 6 per boat, multiple boats are available per day.
-Only one full day tour (6-7 hours) will be allowed per day.
+If your group is smaller than 4, don’t worry!
 We match individuals, couples or groups of families or friends in order to make departure group sizes.
-People who take our tours are typically like-minded individuals, so typically there are no worries in the matching process.
+People who take our tours are typically like-minded individuals, so there are usually no issues in the matching process!
 Please let us know if you have special requirements (i.e. no children, no pets, no waves) and we will ensure to match your fellow participants accordingly.
-Our maximum group size is 6 people per boat but we have multiple boats that can travel together.
-Departures can be from Madeline Island or Bayfield, WI.
+While our maximum group size is 6 people per boat, we do have multiple boats that can travel together depending on availability.
+If you have a group larger than 6 we recommend booking well in advance so we can ensure multiple-boat availability on your tour date.
 You bring your snacks, food/beverages (please no glass!), personal items and we will provide you an amazing time!

 4 Hour Island Tour – $110 per person